2021 Kerala Legislative Assembly election: Background

 Kerala has a unicameral house of legislation, Niyamasabha, consisting of 140 members elected from individual constituencies and one nominated member from the Anglo-Indian community.
 Members are elected for a period of five years, unless the assembly is dissolved earlier.
 Fourteen and two constituencies respectively are reserved for members belonging to Scheduled Castes (SC) and Scheduled Tribes (ST).
 The tenure of the members of the 14th Legislative Assembly in the state ended on 1 June 2021.

 As with all assembly elections in India, Kerala uses first-past-the-post election system.
 Voters are given a provision to vote NOTA (None Of The Above).
 State Election Commission, Kerala conducts the assembly election and is overseen by Election Commission of India.

 Changes in alliance compositions

 In the previous election in 2016, the LDF bagged 91 seats in the assembly, defeating the incumbent UDF, led by the Indian National Congress (INC), which could only win 47 seats in the election.
-The Bharatiya Janata Party (BJP) won one seat, and the remaining seat was won by an independent, P. C. George, who later formed the party Kerala Janapaksham (Secular).
+The remaining seat was won by an independent, P. C. George, who later formed the party Kerala Janapaksham (Secular).

 After being suspended from UDF, Kerala Congress (M), led by Jose K. Mani, joined LDF.
 However, a faction of the party, led by P. J. Joseph, remained in UDF and formed Kerala Congress.

 Another major change that occurred after 2016 was the entry of 4 parties, including Loktantrik Janata Dal and Indian National League, into LDF.